chrl/deutschland/README.md

-# deutschland
+# Deutschland
-Blog about how we are moving to Deutschland
+Blog about us and what we met while moving to Deutschland